-It is a rather terrible thing when we forget the many sins of which we’ve been forgiven (2 Peter 1:9).
+It is a rather terrible thing when we forget the many sins of which we’ve been forgiven (2 Pet.
+1:9).

 The Joy of Forgiveness Received

-This discussion would be incomplete if we neglected to note the sort of attitude (and corresponding action) that ought to result whenever one contemplates the implication of the forgiveness he has received from a loving God.
+This discussion would be incomplete if we neglected to note the attitude and corresponding action that ought to result whenever we contemplate the forgiveness we have received from our loving God.